FAQ – What you Need to Know for the Run!

 How do I survive?

-You will be issued a flag belt with 3 flags, which must be worm outside your clothing, and not tucked in.
-Escape the zombies with at least one health flag and you will survive!
+You will be issued a flag belt with 3 flags, which must be worn outside your clothing, and not tucked in.
+Escape the zombies with at least one life flag and you will survive!

 What happens if I get infected?